SMControl/SO_UC/README.md

 ## Task Performed
-1. Downloads latest Installer from SM
-2. Sets a scheduled task to check nightly, between 00:00 and 05:59, for newer setup versions.
+1. Downloads latest Installer from SM and sets a task to check for new versions daily.
-3. Checks Firebird; Installs with SM settings if missing.
+3. Checks Firebird; Installs if missing.
-4. Pre and Post Upgrade deals with Firebird using programs and services.
+4. Deals with Firebird using programs and services PRE and POST Upgrade.
 5. Waits for single instance of Firebird before launching the Setup.
-6. Sets folder permissions for SM & Firebird
+6. Sets folder permissions

 ## Requirements

 - Windows 7 SP1 or Windows Server 2008 R2 SP1
-- Internet access for downloading components
+- Internet access for downloading latest Installer

 ## Usage